 Keep your computer and mobile phone secure.
 Use security software and set to update automatically.
 Use strong passwords and 2-factor authentication.
 Give personal information only over encrypted websites — look for “https” addresses and back up your files regularly.

 First, if you don’t owe taxes, hang up immediately or delete the email without opening it.
 Report any suspicious contacts to the Treasury Inspector General for Tax Administration hotline at 800-366-4484.
 If you do owe on your taxes, call the IRS at 800-829-1040 if you need federal tax assistance.

-You may forward emails to email@example.com, the address established by the IRS to receive, track, and shut down these scams.
+You may forward emails to the IRS to receive, track, and shut down these scams.
 Detailed instructions for how to send the emails are available through the IRS.
 You may not receive an individual response to your email because of the volume of reports the IRS receives each day.

-Remember that the only genuine IRS website is www.irs.gov.
+Remember that this is the only genuine IRS website.
 You should never get to this site using a link embedded into an email - instead enter the address in your browser.
 A website link embedded into an email can easily take you to a fake site.

 P.O.
 Box 30213

 Online complaint form